Table of Contents

 Task Descriptor

 Fire department connections are an important component found on most sprinkler and standpipe systems.
-When a sprinkler system activates, the fire department connects hose lines from a pumper truck to the fire department connection.
-This connection allows the fire department to supplement the fire protection system in the event of a fire.
+When a sprinkler system activates, the fire department can connect hose lines from a pumper truck to the fire department connection.
+This connection allows the fire department to supplement water to the fire protection system in the event of a fire.

 NS |